Skip to content

 Judicial Guidelines

-In 2022, the Supreme People’s Court – the highest judicial organ in China – released the Opinions on Regulating and Strengthening the Applications of AI in Judicial Fields, encouraging the ‘in-depth integration’ of AI to improve the functioning of the judicial system, including with regard to ‘adjudication and enforcement, litigation service, court management, as well as social governance facilitation’; to ‘deepen the construction of small courts’ and to ‘achieve a higher level of digital justice’.
+In 2022, the Supreme People’s Court – the highest judicial organ in China – released the Opinions on Regulating and Strengthening the Applications of AI in Judicial Fields, encouraging the ‘in-depth integration’ of AI to improve the functioning of the judicial system, including with regard to ‘adjudication and enforcement, litigation service, court management, as well as social governance facilitation’; to ‘deepen the construction of smart courts’ and to ‘achieve a higher level of digital justice’.
 In this publication, the Supreme People’s Court provides guidance on how AI may be developed, deployed, and supervised within the judiciary.

 The guidance encourages the following use cases: